 Like Xtandi, galeterone blocks androgens from binding to the androgen receptor.
 This results in reduced translocation of the androgen receptor into the cell nucleus, which prevents the androgen receptor from acting as a transcription factor and decreases the expression of androgen-responsive genes that drive tumor growth.
-In in vitro studies, galeterone has shown potency of antagonism greater than or comparable to other androgen receptor antagonists, including enzalutamide.
+In in vitro studies, galeterone has shown potency greater than or comparable to other androgen receptor antagonists, including enzalutamide.
+Enzalutamide is the active ingredient in Xtandi.